-As a writer, Faulkner at least tried to do something about it.
-In his novel Flags in the Dust, (manuscript pages of which are on exhibit) the main character, young Bayard Sartoris, arrives in Mississippi after witnessing his brother’s death in the skies over France.
+As a writer, however, Faulkner tried to do something about it.
+In his novel Flags in the Dust, (manuscript pages on exhibit) the main character, young Bayard Sartoris, arrives in Mississippi after witnessing his brother’s death in the skies over France.
 He had tried to prevent his brother, John Sartoris, from taking his “pop-gun” Camel biplane on a suicidal assault against superior German Fokkers.
 John fired a gun burst past Bayard’s nose to keep him from interfering, and jumped without a parachute from the burning CameI, adding in death to a rivalry that existed since before the war between young Bayard and the affable and popular John—who, on a lark, once parachuted from a hot air balloon at a Mississippi fair.
-If Faulkner’s novel was his way of vicariously entering war, he couldn’t write away the guilt he felt because of his brother’s wounds.
+But Faulkner couldn’t write away the guilt he felt because of his brother’s wounds.

 The exhibition “Faulkner: Life and Works” will remain on display through July 7, 2017 in the main gallery of the Harrison Institute and Small Special Collections Library.
 The exhibition represents one of the great archives of American literature: the University of Virginia’s William Faulkner collections.